Breast Cancer Survivorship Topics

 Breast cancer recurrence

 The goal of treating early breast cancer is to remove the cancer and keep it from coming back.
 A return of breast cancer is called a breast cancer recurrence.
-Most people diagnosed with breast cancer will never have a breast cancer recurrence.
-However, everyone who’s had breast cancer is at risk of recurrence.
+Everyone who’s had breast cancer is at risk of a recurrence.
+However, most people diagnosed with breast cancer will never have a recurrence.

-Don’t panic if you have signs or symptoms like fatigue, weight change or bone pain.
-These are common problems for many people.
+Signs or symptoms like fatigue, weight change or bone pain are common problems for many people.
 Most often, they don’t mean the breast cancer has spread.
 For example, bone pain may be a sign of arthritis or muscle strain.
 And many people have fatigue for a number of reasons.

-Discuss any signs or symptoms you have (especially if they last more than two weeks) with your doctor to find out the cause.
+Discuss any signs or symptoms you have (especially if they last more than 2 weeks) with your doctor to find out the cause.

 Learn about follow-up care after breast cancer treatment.